 - As a partner in the provision of your homecare service, the homecare company rely on you to keep adequate stock levels, including a 2 week safety stock, of all non-prescribable items on your list and report any problems.
 Please do not over stock your ancillaries: they may expire, or you may change to a different item, so they may be wasted.
 Once delivered to you, stock cannot be returned for use by another patient. - If you are no longer using a particular ancillary please inform your homecare company and HPN centre so that it can be removed from your stock list. - The equipment provided for you to administer your HPN, and the nursing notes, belong to the homecare company and must be returned at the end of your treatment.
-You have a responsibility to ensure they not get damaged or lost, and are stored and used according to the instructions your homecare company provides.
+You have a responsibility to ensure they do not get damaged or lost, and are stored and used according to the instructions your homecare company provides.
 The pump is for home use only and should not be taken into hospital with you.
-It is recommended that you check with your home insurance company if the medical equipment on loan to you is covered by your policy. - The items supplied to you by the homecare company are for your use only.
-At no time should you share, or give medicines, medical fluids or ancillaries supplied to you, with or to anyone else.
-You could be liable for any negative outcomes as a result of someone using items originally supplied to you. - In order to keep your feeds safe and stable, always ensure that your fridge is closed securely and kept within the required temperature (2-8°C).
+It is recommended that you check with your home insurance company if the medical equipment on loan to you can be covered by your existing policy, or with an amendment to it. - The items supplied to you by the homecare company are for your use only.
+Do not share, or give medicines, medical fluids or ancillaries supplied to you, with or to anyone else.
+You could be liable for any negative outcomes as a result of someone using items originally supplied to you. - To keep your feeds safe and stable, always ensure that your fridge is closed securely and kept within the required temperature (2-8°C).